 The County maintains a self-insured health insurance program.
 Funds are budgeted to pay claims, claims reserve, excess insurance coverage and administration costs of the self-insured health insurance program.
-Health insurance costs slightly increased from FY2011 to FY2012 and a 1% increase over FY2012 actuals is budgeted for FY2013.
+Health insurance costs slightly decreased from FY2012 to FY2013 and due to the impact of changes from the Patient Protection and Affordable Care Act a 10% increase over FY2013 actuals is budgeted for FY2014.